plumed/plumed2/developer-doc/plmdIntro.md

 Polymorhpism is a way of using the same code to do many different things.
 As an example consider a Matrix.
 The elements of a Matrix can be ints, doubles, floats or even some fancy new class but we would still want the operator (i,j) to return the element in row i and column j.
-That is to say the operator (const int i, const int j) of a matrix is indepedent of what is actually inside the matrix.
+That is to say the operator (const int i, const int j) of a matrix is independent of what is actually inside the matrix.
 Using C++ we can use so called template classes to implement thse kinds of things and can then re-use them to do an enormous variety of different operations.
 To see how this works in practise take a look at PLMD::Matrix, which is a working version of our Matrix example.
 Be aware that all the